logo

 Montana State University

 Montana State University (MSU) offers programs in four of the main areas of counseling practice.
-At the graduate level, students can choose from the 60-credit Master of Science (MS) in Mental Health Counseling; the 60-credit MS in Marriage, Couples, and Family Therapy; or the 48-credit Master of Education (M.Ed.) in School Counseling.
+At the graduate level, students can choose from the 60-credit Master of Science (MS) in Mental Health Counseling; the 60-credit MS in Marriage, Couples, and Family Counseling; or the 48-credit Master of Education (M.Ed.) in School Counseling.
 Each program is accredited by CACREP and takes two years of full-time study to complete including summer courses.
-Courses are typically offered at the Bozeman campus, although summer courses and some electives are available online.
+Courses are typically offered at the Bozeman campus, although summer courses and some electives are available online or in a blended (online and in-person) format.
 The MS in Mental Health Counseling teaches students to provide professional and evidence-based counseling services to a variety of populations and meets the coursework requirements in Montana to become a Licensed Clinical Professional Counselor (LCPC).
-In the MS in Marriage, Couples, and Family Therapy program, students complete coursework in counseling children and youth; group counseling; and advanced family therapy.
+In the MS in Marriage, Couples, and Family Counseling program, students complete coursework in counseling children and youth; group counseling; and advanced family therapy.
 Graduates will meet state educational requirements for the LCPC and Licensed Marriage and Family Therapist (LMFT) credentials.
 The M.Ed. in School Counseling teaches students to provide academic guidance and support to elementary and secondary students.
-Graduates will meet state coursework requirements to become a school counselor.
+Graduates will meet state coursework requirements to become school counselors.
 It is also possible to complete 12 additional credits to meet the LCPC educational requirements with this degree.
-An online, 12-credit Certificate in Addictions Counseling is offered that can be applied towards state academic requirements for the Licensed Addiction Counselor (LAC) credential.
+An online, 12-credit Certificate in Addictions Counseling consisting of 10 courses is offered that can be applied towards state academic requirements for the Licensed Addiction Counselor (LAC) credential.
 Students may take additional coursework through MSU to meet the LAC educational requirements fully.

 Montana State University-Northern

-Students interested in an on-campus school counseling program can complete the Master of Education (M.Ed.) in School Counseling at Montana State University (MSU)-Northern, located in Havre.
+Students interested in an on-campus school counseling program can complete the Master of Education (M.Ed.) in Counselor Education at Montana State University (MSU)-Northern, located in Havre.
 This program requires 60 credits, including 15 credits of supervised practicum and internship.
-Required courses in the program include Counseling Skills and Practice; Crisis Intervention Counseling; and Diagnosis and Treatment in Counseling.
-Applicants must have a bachelor’s degree and; experience working with children is desirable.
-Teaching experience and certification are not required but the program and licensure requirements for school counseling may differ for applicants who do not already have a teaching certificate.
-Upon completion of the program, students will meet the academic requirements to become a K-12 school counselor in Montana.
-Depending on the coursework taken, graduates may also meet state coursework requirements to become a Licensed Clinical Professional Counselor (LCPC).
+Required courses in the program include Counseling Skills and Practice; Crisis Intervention Counseling; and Addictions Counseling.
+Teaching certification and experience are not required, but the program and licensure requirements for school counseling may differ for applicants who do not already have a teaching certificate.
+Upon completion of the program, students will meet the academic requirements to become K-12 school counselors in Montana.
+Alternatively, students can complete their M.Ed. in Counselor Education with a focus on Clinical Mental Health Counseling.
+Graduates of this track will meet state coursework requirements to become Licensed Clinical Professional Counselors (LCPCs).

 University of Montana

 At the University of Montana, prospective counselors can apply to the CACREP-accredited Master of Arts (MA) in Counseling, which has Clinical Mental Health Counseling and School Counseling tracks.
-This two-year degree is available at the Missoula campus with some online course offerings.
-Students in both tracks complete 37 credits of counseling core courses with Clinical Mental Health Counseling students completing 23 additional credits and School Counseling students completing 15 additional credits.
+This two-year degree is available at the Missoula campus with some online or blended course offerings.
+Students in both tracks complete 37 credits of counseling core courses with Clinical Mental Health Counseling and School Counseling students completing 23 additional credits in their chosen concentration for a total of 60 minimum credits for degree completion.
 The MA in Clinical Mental Health Counseling meets state educational requirements for the Licensed Clinical Professional Counselor (LCPC), while the MA in School Counseling meets state requirements to become a school counselor.
-Individuals who already have a master’s degree in counseling can apply to the Education Specialist (EdS) in Counselor Education or the CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Supervision.
+Individuals who already have a master’s degree in counseling can apply to the Education Specialist (EdS) in Counselor Education or the CACREP-accredited Doctor of Philosophy (PhD) in Counselor Education and Counseling.
 These advanced programs allow students to develop expertise in a particular area of counseling.
 The PhD also teaches clinical leadership and research skills.

 Online and Hybrid Programs